Rust Belt: In popular culture

 The Rust Belt is depicted in various films, television shows, and songs.
 It is the subject of the popular Billy Joel song, "Allentown," originally released on The Nylon Curtain album in 1982.
-The song uses Allentown as a metaphor for the resilience of working-class Americans in distressed industrial cities during the recession of the early 1980s.
+The song uses Allentown as a metaphor for the resilience of working class Americans in distressed industrial cities during the recession of the early 1980s.

+The Deer Hunter directed by Michael Cimino (1978), stars Robert De Niro, Christopher Walken, and Meryl Streep.
+The film examines the personal turmoil a small group of close friends experience both before and after being drafted for the Vietnam War.
+The film is set in a declining working-class steel town in western Pennsylvania.

+Similarly to Billy Joel, Bruce Springsteen released an album in the mid 1990s titled The Ghost of Tom Joad which featured the single "Youngstown".
+The lyrics chronicle the beginning of industry in the Ohio city to its decline throughout the 1970s and 1980s, resulting in the economic and social decline of the city up to the mid 1990s.

-The Rust Belt is also the setting for Philipp Meyer's 2009 novel American Rust and its 2021 television adaptation.
+The Rust Belt is the setting for Philipp Meyer's 2009 novel American Rust and its 2021 television adaptation.
 A core plot device of both is the economic, social, and population decline facing the fictional Western Pennsylvanian town of Buell, itself brought about by thorough de-industrialization typical of the region.

+The 21st century evolution of this region of the U.S. is also depicted through the fictional town of New Canaan, Ohio, in Stephen Markley's 2018 bestseller novel, Ohio.
+The town is described through both the teenage glamour of high school lens in the early 2000s and the harsh reality lens of what the town became 10 years later.